pdewacht/adlipt/README.md

 ## ADLiPT

-The ADLiPT TSR emulates an Adlib sound card.
+The ADLiPT TSR emulates an AdLib sound card.
 [Read more.](adlipt/)

 ## ADPATCH